dotnet/coreclr/Documentation/design-docs/standalone-gc-loading.md

 The existence of a standalone GC is a debuggee process has implications for how the DAC is loaded and initializes itself.
-The DAC has access to implementation details of the GC that are not normally exposed as part of the `GC/EE` interfaces, and as such it is versioned differently.
+The DAC has access to implementation details of the GC that are not normally exposed as part of the `GC/EE` interfaces, and as such it is versioned separately.

 When the DAC is being initialized and it loads the `GcDacVars` structure from the debuggee process's memory, it must check the major and minor versions of the DAC, which are itself DAC variables exposed by a standalone GC.